 If you haven’t noticed before, in your Google Analytics Acquisition report there is a report called ‘Adwords’.

 Just look at all the beautiful data Analytics is providing you with here.
-Analytics will always have more available data than Adwords, so here you can see how people from different campaigns, ad groups, with different search terms, keywords matches, an hour of the day…. are behaving on your site.
+Analytics will always have more available data than Ads, so here you can see how people from different campaigns, ad groups, with different search terms, keywords matches, an hour of the day…. are behaving on your site.
 Are they proving to be interested in your business?
 How do their Bounce rate or Pages per Session numbers look like?
 Which users are proving to be more valuable, desktop, mobile or tablet users?
 Every data that you are taking as significant to your marketing strategy, is available here.